sarkar-sayan/URL-Classification/README.md

-# URL Classification into Productive or Non-Productive
+# URL Classification : Productive or Non-Productive

 ## Overview
 This project aims to classify URLs into two categories: productive and non-productive based on their web content.
 We'll use Python for the implementation.